Nepal Luxury Tour

 Dolma La Pass:

-Dolma La Pass is a challenging yet sacred pass at an altitude of more than 5,400 meters.
+Dolma La Pass is a challenging yet sacred pass at an altitude of 5,650 meters.
 Pilgrims cross this high mountain pass, and they consider the goddess Dolma the guardian deity of the trek.
 They pray to her for a safe and trouble-free journey to complete the round.

 Mansarovar Lake: